 Torta della Nonna is a simple, rustic Italian dessert that is loved throughout Italy!

-This homey tart consists of lemony, tender shortcrust filled with a luscious Italian pastry cream and is an absolutely ideal way to end any meal!!
+This classic tart consists of a lemony, tender shortcrust filled with luscious Italian pastry cream and is an absolutely ideal way to end any meal!!

 This updated post was first published here on December 12, 2016.